Francis Drake's circumnavigation: Aftermath

-Drake not only became the first Englishman to circumnavigate the globe, he was also the first to complete a circumnavigation as a captain while leading the expedition throughout the entire voyage.
-Drake however was not the first Englishman to sail the Pacific Ocean; this fell to Magellan's mastergunner during the 1519 expedition.
+Drake became the first Englishman to circumnavigate the globe.
+Drake however was not the first Englishman to sail the Pacific Ocean; this fell to Magellan's master gunner during the 1519 expedition.

 Drake ended up having raided or plundered six coastal towns; he took thirteen ships, plundered them, used them and either released or scuttled them.
 He ran aground another twelve in Callao.

 Elizabeth awarded Drake a knighthood aboard Golden Hind in Deptford on 4 April 1581; the dubbing being performed by a French diplomat, Monsieur de Marchaumont, who was negotiating for Elizabeth to marry the King of France's brother, Francis, Duke of Anjou.
 By getting the French diplomat involved in the knighting, Elizabeth was gaining the implicit political support of the French for Drake's actions.
 After receiving his knighthood Drake unilaterally adopted the armorials of the ancient Devon family of Drake of Ash, near Musbury.

 The venture raised an enormous amount of money for the nation's coffers.
 As a result, the Queen declared that all written accounts of Drake's voyages were to become the 'Queen's secrets of the Realm'.
 In addition Drake and the other participants of his voyages were sworn to their secrecy on the pain of death; she intended to keep Drake's activities away from the eyes of rival Spain.
 Drake presented the Queen with a jewel token commemorating the circumnavigation.
 Taken from the Nuestra Señora de la Concepción, it was made of enamelled gold and bore an African diamond and a ship with an ebony hull.
 For her part, the Queen gave Drake a jewel with her portrait, an unusual gift to bestow upon a commoner, and one that Drake sported proudly in his 1591 portrait by Marcus Gheeraerts now at the National Maritime Museum, Greenwich.
 The "Drake Jewel", as it is known today, is a rare documented survivor among sixteenth-century jewels; it is conserved at the Victoria and Albert Museum in London.
 As for the rewards, all investors which included Walsingham were rewarded handsomely as individuals who received a return of some 5000 per cent.
 Some of these men invested in the Levant Company and this led to overseas trade expanding away from the Iberian controlled Indies.